carl-wallace/tpm_roots/README.md

 ## Features

-Two features are defined to all builds that feature certificates that would otherwise be discarded due to validation errors.
+Two features are defined to enable builds to feature certificates that would otherwise be discarded due to validation errors.

 `unverified_amd_roots` will cause inclusion of an AMD engineering root that is not included in the CAB file and was obtained from an http URI indicated in an authorityInfoAccess extension.